-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to Consider
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to Consider

 Middleweights Gennady Golovkin and Canelo Alvarez will meet in the same T-Mobile Arena ring come Sept.
 16, and it's no stretch to suggest the winner that night might just call McGregor's name when HBO's Max Kellerman asks him what's next on the agenda.

-Alvarez's promoter, Oscar De La Hoya, had floated the idea of a McGregor-Alvarez match several months ago, then spent the days prior to the Mayweather-McGregor event childishly lamenting the fact that the Golovkin-Alvarez fight was being ignored in favor of the Money Fight circus.
+Alvarez's promoter, Oscar De La Hoya, floated the idea of a McGregor-Alvarez match several months ago.
+He then spent the days prior to the Mayweather-McGregor event childishly lamenting (warning: NSFW language) the fact that the Golovkin-Alvarez fight was being ignored in favor of the Money Fight circus.

 Several analysts suggested after Saturday's fight that a McGregor date with either Golovkin or Alvarez could be a $50 million proposition, while conceding that the style the Irishman used while fencing the smaller Mayweather would provide little resistance against a strong, aggressive 160-pounder.